PavanRangani/docs/docs/prd/communication/meeting.md

 See [Related entity](./overview#related-entity) for entity details

-Relevant entity will show only in individuals and joint type.
+Related entity will show only in individuals and joint type.

 One meeting can have more than one related entity.